Caleb S.

 The American Psychological Association also provides guidelines for formatting a title page.

 To wrap up, it is important to remember that an annotated bibliography APA has its own set of formatting rules.
-Strict adherence to these rules is essential for creating a professional document that is correctly cited.
+Strict adherence to these principles is essential for creating a professional document that is correctly cited.

 By following the examples provided in this blog, you can create an accurate and well-written annotated bibliography.